tarleb/panluna/README.md

 syntax table to check for this pattern before trying any other inline elements.

-Lunamark allow to update the parser definitions via the `alter_syntax` option.
-It must be set to a function that modifies the table of LPeg syntax parsers.
+Lunamark allows to update the parser definitions via the `alter_syntax` option.
+It must be set to a function that modifies the table of LPeg syntax definitions.

 ``` lua
 local mdreader = require 'lunamark.reader.markdown'